vibhorvatsa/xv6-networking-stack/README.md

 ## Final Status

 - We were able to intialise and register the driver and all its resources.
-- We were able to create ARP Packets and have written for parsing it as well.
+- We were able to create ARP Packets and have written the code for parsing it at the receiving end as well.
 So, our Network stack till Arp Frame is comlpeted.
 - We were able to capture the packets sent from our driver on our Linux Host through wireshark.
 - Uploaded an image showing one executable demo: DEMO.png, which involves:
 	- Creation of two QEMU instances with each of them having their own Driver (through tap interfaces: tap0 and tap1)